To experience springtime is to risk living through the winter. To be present is to risk one day being absent.

 Hang Gliding / Hang Gliders album of high-resolution color photos at the same place and about the same time (even though the photographer states late 1970s)

 Six, The Glory Years Revisited, 1961-2006, chapter 6 of Soaring and Gliding, The Sleeping Bear Dunes National Lakeshore Area by Jeffery P. Sandman and Peter R. Sandman on Google Books.
-(Pete Sandman appears in part 4 of the documentary by Robert E. Lorey, linked earlier.)
+(Pete Sandman appears in the documentary by Robert E. Lorey.
+See the link farther on.)

 1. The ‘Bad Old Days’ of Hang Gliding, A Coming-of-age Story by C.J.
 Sturtevant in Hang Gliding & Paragliding, January 2015